joshmh/blind-signer/Tutorial.md

 ### Burning apps to Armories

-USB Armory has three boot modes: from eMMC (internal storage), form μSD card or via serial download protocol (USB boot).
+USB Armory has three boot modes: from eMMC (internal storage), form μSD card or via serial download protocol (SDP) (USB boot).
 On the Armory there is the little slide switch.
 Switch position determines boot sequence:

 1. **eMMC position**: Try eMMC.
 Fall back to μSD.
 Fall back to USB SDP mode
 2. **μSD position**: Try μSD.
 Fall back to USB SDP mode

 We want to load our app to the internal memory of USB Armories.
 In order to do that, we will first load `armory-boot-usb` app via SDP.
 This app will expose the internal memory as a block device on which we can burn our image.

-Following procedure will be shown just for the Burner app.
-For the Signer app process is exactly the same.
+Following procedure will be shown just for the Signer app.
+For the Burner app process is exactly the same.

 Now, set the switch to μSD position, and remove μSD card.
 Attach your USB Armory to the desktop using *male* USB connector on the Armory.
-If you are using any cables or adapters make sure they are good and capable for SDP.
-Blue and white LEDs on the Armory should start glowing.
+If you are using any cables or adapters make sure they are good and capable for USB3.
+Blue and white LEDs on the Armory should start glowing dimly.

 In the `armory-ums` repo, run: